-Viviana Cárdenas is interested in producing projects and strategies that serve as platforms for collective and collaborative fabulation.
-In her work, she creates fictional narratives adapting spaces through language, installation, drawing, prints, animation and audio.
-Her experience includes co-directing an artists platform for contemporary design and underground culture and leading public educational programs for teens and children.
-Viviama Cárdenas has a degree in fine arts and pedagogy, and a master's degree in Art and Public Space from the National Academy of Arts in Oslo.
-She has already held artistic residencies at the Banff Centre, Ruangrupa, [R.A.T] and Casa Tres Patios.
-Some of her recent projects include TransAtlantic Sci-Fi, a laboratory that blends contrasting urban landscapes of Oslo and Medellín - presented by TentHaus (NO) and Exploratorio (CO); “Oslo Syndrome”, a performative walk in collaboration with Critical Walks with the aim of starting a conversation about migration, impermanence, inequality and destiny; and “Metonymy Garden”, a collaboration with Ana Brotas that seeks to investigate nature and landscapes as a starting point for fictional fabrication.
-She is currently based in Oslo, having previously lived in Bogotá, Colombia.
+Viviana Cárdenas is interested in producing projects and strategies that serve as platforms for collective and collaborative storytelling.
+In her work, she set up fictional narratives adapting spaces through language, installation, design, impressions, animation and audio.
+Her experience includes co-directing an artists' platform for contemporary design and underground culture and leading public educational programs for teenagers and children.
+Viviama Cárdenas has a degree in visual arts and pedagogy, and a master's degree in Art and Public Space from the National Academy of Arts in Oslo.
+She has held artist residencies at the Banff Centre, Ruangrupa, [R.A.T] and Casa Tres Patios.
+Some of her recent projects include TransAtlantic Sci-Fi, a laboratory that blends the contrasting cityscapes of Oslo and Medellín - presented by TentHaus (NO) and Exploratorio (CO); “Oslo Syndrome”, a performative walk in collaboration with Critical Walks aiming to start a conversation about migration, impermanence, inequality and destiny; and “Metonymy Garden”, a collaboration with Ana Brotas that seeks to investigate nature and landscapes as a starting point for fictional fabrication.
+It is currently based in Oslo, having previously lived in Bogota, Colombia.